BedlingtonStation PrimarySchool

 National Curriculum:

-describe and understand key aspects of:physical geography, including: volcanoes and earthquakes
+describe and understand key aspects of:physical geography, including: volcanoes and earthquakes and the water cycle.

 Content: